n1k35h/moviedb_python-sql/README.md

 The SQLite database was specifically chosen for this project, with the sqlite3 module being used to establish a connection and execute SQL queries.

 ### Data Model
-This is the data modelling of how each table are connected and relation between each table
+This is the data modelling of how each table are connected and relational between each table

 ![](images/movie_datamodelling.png)

 ### Preview of the code
-movie_system.py file is first executed to get the connection to the SQLite database ready by creating the tables along with established queries.
+movie_system.py file is first executed to get the connection to the SQLite database ready by creating the tables along with established SQL queries.

 Creation of the table